Airflow Summit 2025 is coming October 07-09. Register now to secure your spot!

 Creating Custom Callbacks

-You can create custom callbacks for more complex handling.
-The kwargs specified in the Callback are passed to the callback function, if any are provided.
-Synchronous callbacks (standard python methods) can be defined in the dag bundle and are run in the Executor.
+You can create custom callables for more complex handling.
+If kwargs are specified in the Callback, they are passed to the callback function.
 Asynchronous callbacks must be defined somewhere in the Triggerer’s system path.

 Note